mchara01/mobile_malicious_advertising/README.md

 Part 1 investigate the access to sensitive information using the ad library the MyAdView.java is the view that get loaded into the host app.
 Part 1 involve getting the sensitive information and identifiers.

+the part 1 malad.txt can be accessed using adb pull /storage/sdcard/Part1_malad.txt the picture captured in part 1 is saved automatically and can be retrieved adb pull /storage/sdcard/Android/data/uk.ac.imperial.apss.comp97109.cw2/files/Pictures/JPEG_<timestamp>.jpg

 #part2
 Part 2 involved reverse engineering a real world host application attached to real world library.
 The part involved de-compiling the package into smali code classes. then, by finding the location where the advertisement get loaded (AdView-> loadAd()), in the method we inject the code that fetch the sensitive data which are: